 - and either white rice flour (for the gluten-free folks out there) or a whole grain flour like spelt (for the WFPB folks).

-If by chance you fall into both of those categories, you can use GF oat flour instead of white rice flour, though that isn’t my top recommendation.
-It produces a dough that’s more crumbly than the other versions, which makes it more challenging to roll out and shape.
+If by chance you fall into both of those categories, you can use GF oat flour or brown rice flour instead of white rice flour, though those aren't my top recommendations.
+The dough will be a bit more crumbly than the other versions, which makes it more difficult to roll out and shape.
 But using oat flour can work, and it is delicious!
-The catch is that the dough holds together best with either the sticky starch of the white rice flour or the gluten from a whole-grain flour (whole wheat and spelt both work well).
+The catch is that the dough holds together best with either the sticky starch of the white rice flour or the gluten from a wheat flour (whole wheat and spelt both work well).

 If you have a favorite gluten-free, whole-food pie crust recipe already, feel free to link to it in the comments below.
 Until I can do more testing, my best advice is to use one of the two options included in the pie crust recipe as written.